kazem3d/PhoneBook/README.md

 # PhoneBook
-a simpel appp to contain and seach phone numbers
+a simple appp to contain and seach phone numbers writing with python and pyqt